-Income from unconsolidated entities increased \$7.8 million primarily due to favorable results of operations and financing activity of joint venture properties partially offset by the unfavorable impact of foreign currency rate movements on international operations.
+Income from unconsolidated entities increased \$22.2 million primarily due to favorable results of operations and financing activity of joint venture properties.

-During 2015, we recorded a non-cash gain on Klépierre's acquisition of Corio of \$206.9 million as discussed in Note 3 of the accompanying Condensed Notes to Consolidated Financial Statements.
-During 2014, we acquired the remaining 50% interest in Arizona Mills from our joint venture partner.
+During the six months ended June 30, 2015, we disposed of our interests in two unconsolidated retail properties resulting in a gain of \$16.3 million.
+During the six months ended June 30, 2014, we recorded a \$133.9 million gain related to Klépierre's sale of a portfolio of 126 properties.
+Additionally, we acquired the remaining 50% interest in Arizona Mills from our joint venture partner.
 The property was previously accounted for under the equity method and we recognized a non-cash gain upon consolidation of this property of \$2.7 million.
+The aggregate gain recognized on these transactions was \$136.5 million.

-Discontinued operations decreased \$41.5 million due to 2014 including three months ownership of the Washington Prime properties, whereas 2015 did not include any ownership of those properties.
+Discontinued operations decreased \$29.3 million due to the first six months of 2014 including approximately five months of our ownership of the Washington Prime properties, whereas 2015 did not include any ownership of those properties.
+Results for 2014 include \$38.2 million in transaction costs related to the Washington Prime spin-off.

-Net income attributable to noncontrolling interests increased \$33.8 million due to an increase in the net income of the Operating Partnership.
+Net income attributable to noncontrolling interests increased \$14.6 million due to an increase in the net income of the Operating Partnership.